Detailed content of our market study

 1 Market overview

-1.1 Definition and scope of the study
+1.1 Definition and scope of study

-In the Jewish religion, kosher refers to all the rules related to food prescribed in the Torah.
-A food is said to be kosher if it conforms to the prescriptions of kosher.
-Kashrut regulates Jewish food in different ways: notably by prohibiting certain animal species, by regulating ritual slaughter or by prohibiting mixtures.
+In the Jewish religion, kosher refers to all the rules governing food as prescribed in the Torah.
+A food is said to be kosher if it conforms to kosher prescriptions.
+Kashrut regulates Jewish food in a number of ways, including the prohibition of certain animal species, ritual slaughtering and mixing.

 1.2 A fast-growing global market

-Market Breakdown World, ****, in % Source: ****
+Market breakdown World, ****, in % [ PersistenceMarketResearch Source: ****

-1.3 A niche and stable market in France
+1.3 A stable niche market in France

 There are very few figures on the kosher market in France to date.
 However, in ****,the kosher market in France was estimated at *** million euros, or **% of the European market[***]